NCAR/CESM2-CMIP5/README.rst

 CESM2-CMIP5
 ============

-Location of model code and case setups for the CESM2-CMIP5 Forcing Experiment
+This repository contains the model code and case setups for the CESM2-CMIP5 Forcing Experiment

 Obtaining the model code to run the CESM2-CMIP5 experiments
 ===========================================================